Zhu Changqing

-Zhu Changqing (朱常清; died 1649), Prince of Huai (淮王), courtesy name Xiaxin (霞新), was claimed to be regent of the Southern Ming from 1648 to 1649.
-His regime name was Dongwu (東武), which means "east valiant".
+Zhu Changqing (朱常清; died 1649), Prince of Huai (淮王), courtesy name Xiaxin (霞新), was claimed to be regent of the Southern Ming dynasty from 1648 to 1649.
+His regnal name was "Dongwu" (東武), which means "east valiant".

 Dongwu got full support from Koxinga (Zheng Chenggong), a famous and powerful warlord during that time.
 Dongwu's & Koxinga's power was based on Guandong and Fujian province.

 Dongwu died in 1649 and was succeeded by Prince of Gui with the era name "Yongli" (永曆).
 According to the history book, he has no temple name.